rterekhov/grunt-config-files/README.md

 ```shell
 $ grunt config
 ```
-This command will create `settings.js` file (if it missing) from `settings.default.js` and then process configuration template with the settigs from this file.
+This command will create `settings.js` file (if it missing) from `settings.default.js` and then process configuration template with the settings from this file.

 You can also generate configuration file with the following commands:
 ```shell